Running in Circles

 Alfanar’s catalytic role

-This level of funding and support was crucial to help them grow their sales sufficiently to become attractive enough to investors who are extremely reluctant to invest in social enterprises in the MENA region.
+This level of funding and support was crucial to help them grow their sales sufficiently to become attractive enough to investors who are reluctant to invest in social enterprises in the MENA region.

 As the founder, Omar Itani, said in this video,"As a social enterprise, you feel empowered when you have such a strong and capable backbone."